13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

 While it isn’t always the case, these transactions tend to occur around the shopping cart.

-By that, we mean upsells, cross-sells, and downsells are MOST most effective at 3 distinct times:
+Upsells, cross-sells, and downsells are most effective at 3 distinct times:

 • Right before checkout